 This usually covers bulk SMS delivery or the use of automations, instead of disclosing information by the phone with the company’s customer service staff.

-Integration refers to create a connection between a system and any API.
+Integration refers to creating a connection between a system and any API.

-A business can integrate an API to perform task such as data sharing, embedding of data, syncing data from several aggregators, among others.
+A business can integrate an API to perform tasks such as data sharing, the embedding of data, syncing data from several aggregators, among others.
 With the general goal of enhancing productivity through automatic processes.